Skip to main content

 Literal code (e.g. Convex Lisp forms) should be quoted in a fixed width font (like this)

-Type names like Vector or the Java type Object should be capitalised.
+Type names like the Convex Vector or the Java type Object should be capitalised.
+They SHOULD NOT be quoted as code unless they are intended as a code example.

 Where possible, follow RFC style MUST, SHOULD, MAY, SHOULD NOT etc. in formal specifications.